Association for internal Taoist martial arts

-Intrigued by Kung Fu since his childhood, Michael Weichhardt as a favorite student of the master learned from Yuan Xiu gang and Master Chen Shiyu at the Wudang Sanfeng Taoist Academy the Taoist internal martial arts principles of Wudang Sanfeng.
+Intrigued by Kung Fu since his childhood, Michael Weichhardt, as a favorite student of the master learned from Yuan Xiu gang and Master Chen Shiyu at the Wudang Sanfeng Taoist Academy, the Taoist internal martial arts principles of Wudang Sanfeng.
 He was a Taoist named魏懋资济(pinyin: WeiMaoZiJi).
-During his training, lived for a long time in the Wudang mountains, and rarely came back to his native Vienna.
+During his training, he lived for a long time in the Wudang mountains and rarely came back to his native Vienna.

 On 3 may 2015 Michael Weichhardt again returned to Vienna, to be in his homeland the Wudang martial arts and Taoist culture to convey the traditions of Sanfengpai.

 Michael Weichhardt attained the name “Master Ziji (资济)” in the course of his training.
 He also served as a trainer in the “Wudang Taoist school for internal martial arts” in Wudang (China) by Master Chen Shiyu and trained as a Taoist student.
 Master Ziji was appointed last year by a tough traditional training.